-The color of lens you choose will determine how much, and what type of light is being filtered out from reaching your eye.
-The classic green and brown shades will give you the most protection.
-Lean towards green for more precise vision, which results in more relaxed feeling eyes.
-Choose brown for the highest level of contrast and image resolution.
-A grey color will improve your color perception.
-As you can see from the table below, the Special and Gradient options let in more visible light.
+Ray-Ban lenses come in a wide array of options, including their patented G-15 green lens, B-15 brown lens, rose, and grey.
+The lens color you choose will determine how much and what type of light is being filtered out and thus will not reach your eye.
+The classic green and brown shades offer the most protection.
+Lean towards green for more precise vision, which helps eyes feel more relaxed.
+Brown lenses offer the highest contrast, and grey lenses are best for improving color perception.
+As you can see from the table below, the Special and Gradient options let in more visible light than solid-colored lenses.